 PACSW recognizes that eliminating the gender wage gap is a fundamental step toward ending women’s economic inequality, achieving inclusive societies, and sustaining economies.
 The Government of Newfoundland and Labrador (The NL Government), by developing effective pay equity legislation, will play a significant role in reducing this gap.

 In practical terms, pay equity is a compensation practice that requires an employer (public and private) to pay the same wage to female and male employees who are performing work of equal or comparable value.
 It is a broader concept than equal pay legislation that requires an employer to pay the same wage for the same (or substantially similar) work…(click to view full research)

 PACSW put a submission forward to the Premier’s task force, because we identify the education system in Newfoundland and Labrador as both an underlying challenge and a potential solution for a number of societal issues in our province.
 Following the introduction, we highlight some of the issues we feel need to be considered in the Newfoundland and Labrador education system.
 These issues are inclusiveness, relational approach, restorative justice, and mental wellness.

-Parents, educators and the community all have a shared responsibility to educate the children and youth.
-The onus should not be on the teacher alone.
+Parents, educators and the community all have a shared collective responsibility to educate children and youth in our province.
 As the famous adage states, “It takes a community to raise a child.”
-School should be a place where students look forward to going, they feel safe, feel they belong, feel accepted for who they are by their peers and teachers.
+School should be a place where students look forward to attending, a place where they feel safe, feel they belong, and feel accepted for who they are by their peers and teachers.
 It should also be a place where teachers and administrators feel the same….(click to view full research)